pknipp/eigen/README.md

 To do:

-- enable variables for use as values of attributes in template

-- make tables prettier (padding, etc)

 - put links to portfolio and repo on both pages

 - flesh out background/instructions page, including links to other webpages that can do this calculation